jasongrimes/grimesit-mm/_pages/about.md

 **Grimes IT, LLC** provides [technical services](/services/) to web-based businesses and conducts original research and development.

 I’m Jason Grimes, owner and Principal Engineer.
-I build web applications, and have for a long time.
+I build web applications.
+I have for a long time.

 As network engineer in 1990s Silicon Valley,
 I got my start installing computer labs and Internet in a dozen cash-strapped public schools.